lujainkhalil/PhishGuard-VLM/README.md

 # PhishGuard-VLM

-Research-grade **multimodal phishing detection** using a Vision-Language Model (LLaVA 1.5) to analyze webpage screenshots and text simultaneously.
+**multimodal phishing detection** using a Vision-Language Model (LLaVA 1.5) to analyze webpage screenshots and text simultaneously.

 ## Overview